gofiber/recipes/csrf-with-session/README.md

     - Secure: true
     - HttpOnly: true
     - SameSite: Lax
-    - Expiration: 30 minutes (of inactivity)
+    - IdleTimeout: 30 minutes (of inactivity)
     - Cookie names are prefixed with "__Host-" (see [MDN-Set-Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) for more information))
+- A custom Middleware is used to enforce an absolute timeout of 12 hours for the session.

 ## Requirements